thoughtspot/cs_tools/docs/syncer/what-is.md

   - toc
 ---

-Syncers allow CS Tools to interact with a data storage layer without having to know the explicit details of how to do so.
+Syncers allow __CS Tools__ to interact with a data storage layer without having to know the explicit details of how to do so.
+We've implemented syncers to many popular data storage formats.

 ---